Pop0097/SchoolDatabase/README.md

 This database uses a text-based UI to enable users to create, update, and destroy information pertaining to a school.

-When deployed, the database creates a default school with 10 teachers, 50 students, and 1 administrator.
+When deployed, the database creates a default school with 10 teachers, 50 students, 1 administrator, and 3 courses.
 The user can then change, add to, or delete the given information as they see fit.
-This database is not hosted, thus the termination of the program will result in the subsequent deleting of all changes made by the user.
+This database is not hosted, thus the termination of the program will result in the loss of all changes made by the user.

 I made this database to learn about object oriented programming in C++ and to expand my skills in inheritance, polymorphism, etc.